 Get Scared at a Haunted House

 My second favorite thing about the fall is Halloween!
-Pretty much every town has it’s own small haunted house (when I was in high school, my class put on the town’s haunted house).
+Pretty much every town has its own small haunted house (when I was in high school, my class put on the town’s haunted house).
 Big companies also have their own haunted mazes – Universal Studio’s Halloween Horror nights is one of the best there is.
 It was my Halloween tradition to go every October when I lived in California.

 However, Halloween Horror Nights is not cheap.
 Instead, go to a local spook-house.
 They are way cheaper and support your small town.
-There are probably less people too, so it’s safer (COVID is still a problem folks).
+There are probably fewer people too, so it’s safer (COVID is still a problem folks).
 Wear your mask and stay socially distanced as you go through.

 Ride the Hay